-If you have the space, I would now go outside.
+If you have the space, I would go outside for mixing the dye.
 Mags was super interested in this part so it was just easier to be on the back patio than leaning over the sink.

-Now comes the hard part….waiting and waiting and waiting.
+Now comes the hard part….waiting and waiting and waiting for the fabric to dye.
 I was bad at waiting to I grabbed the old rug from the bathroom that had spots from Stella’s magenta hair dye and worked on a second dyeing project.

-They both sat f.o.r.e.v.e.r.
-It was very difficult to keep kids away and to not mess with it.
+They both sat f.o.r.e.v.e.r. in the dye.
+It was very difficult to keep kids away and to not mess with the dye or fabric.

 The next morning…